 Let’s walk through the swelling stages of lip fillers and what you can expect at each stage.

-Here is a timeline of swelling after lip filler day by day:
+Here is a lip filler swelling timeline day by day:

 Your lips will probably be swollen and tight immediately.
 They may appear larger than you anticipated, and there may be some redness or soreness.
 Don’t worry, this is the initial beginning of the healing process.